deneha/azure-guidance/best-practices-monitoring.md

 Many applications make use of libraries and frameworks to perform common tasks such as accessing a data store or communicating over a network.
 These frameworks may be configurable to output their own trace messages and raw diagnostic information such as transaction rates, data transmission successes and failures, and so on.

-> **Note**: Many modern frameworks automatically publish performance and trace events, and capturing this information is simply a matter of providing a means to retrieve and store it where it can be processed and analyzed.
+> [AZURE.NOTE] Many modern frameworks automatically publish performance and trace events, and capturing this information is simply a matter of providing a means to retrieve and store it where it can be processed and analyzed.

 The operating system on which the application is running can be a source of low-level system-wide information, such as performance counters indicating I/O rates, memory utilization, and CPU usage.
 Operating system errors (such as the failure to open a file correctly) may also be reported.